 The American Land Title Association (ALTA) is the national trade association that represents thousands of title and real estate professionals.
 It maintains a list of best practices for the title and real estate industries, often referred to as the “Seven Pillars.”

-Good to be Home Closings is proud to actively work to follow these seven pillars as described below by ALTA.
+Good to be Home Title Agency is proud to actively work to follow these seven pillars as described below by ALTA.

 Pillar 1: Licensing

 Establish and maintain current license(s) as required to conduct the business of title insurance and settlement services.

 Adopt and maintain appropriate written procedures and controls for Escrow Trust Accounting allowing for electronic verification of reconciliation.

 Pillar 3: Protecting NPI (Non-Public Personal Information)